rag5798/rpgtaskmanager/README.md

 ### Project and Learning Goals
 <!-- Important!
 Do not say in this section that this is college assignment. -->
+Our team is coming together to create a web application using fullstack development.
+The app is called SideQuest!
+In SideQuest, you can create goals and get points for achieving them.
+Level up, get new gear, and get motivated to achieve your goals!
+As a team, we want to get more experience in software development.

 ### Software Description
 <!-- Provide a description of your team project.
 Describe how to use the software. -->